Uni Pasta (ウニパスタ)

 Instructions

-- Set aside ¼ of the uni and then put the rest in a bowl and mash it with a whisk; it doesn't need to be totally smooth.
+- Set aside ¼ of the 150 grams uni and then put the rest in a bowl and mash it with a whisk; it doesn't need to be smooth.
 Then you want to gently whisk in the cream.

 - Bring 10 cups of water to a boil and add 1 teaspoon of salt.

-- Add the pasta and boil for 2 minutes, less than the time specified on the package.
+- Add the 200 grams spaghetti and boil for 2 minutes less than the time specified on the package instructions.
 For example, my spaghetti takes 11 minutes to cook, so I'm going to set the timer for 9 minutes.

-- About 3 minutes before the pasta is done, add a frying pan over medium-high heat and add the olive oil, garlic, and anchovy.
-Saute until the garlic is fragrant but hasn't started to brown yet.
+- About 3 minutes before the spaghetti is done, place a skillet over medium-high heat and add the 2 tablespoons olive oil, 7 grams garlic, and 5 grams anchovy filets.
+Sauté until the garlic is fragrant but hasn't started to brown yet.

-- Turn down the heat and add the soy sauce; it will spatter, so be careful.
-When most of the liquid is gone, add the sake and then, turn the heat back up and bring the mixture to a boil to burn off the alcohol.
+- Turn down the heat and add the 1 teaspoon soy sauce; it will spatter, so be careful.
+When most of the liquid is gone, add the ¼ cup sake and then turn the heat back up, bringing the mixture to a boil to burn off the alcohol.

-- When the timer for the pasta is up, transfer it directly to the pan with the garlic, and then add a ladleful of pasta water.
-Cook the pasta like risotto, adding additional pasta water as needed and stirring until it reaches your desired doneness (another 2-3 minutes).
+- When the timer is up, transfer the cooked pasta directly to the skillet with the garlic, and then add a ladleful of pasta cooking water.
+Cook the spaghetti like risotto, adding additional pasta water as needed and stirring until it reaches your desired doneness (another 2-3 minutes).

-- Stir in the uni and cream and toss to coat the pasta until it forms a creamy sauce.
+- Stir in the uni and ⅓ cup light cream and toss to coat the cooked spaghetti until it forms a creamy sauce.

-- Serve the uni pasta topped with a few pieces of uni and garnish with fresh shiso cut into a chiffonade (thinly sliced).
+- Serve the uni pasta topped with a few pieces of uni and garnish with 5 leaves green shiso cut into a chiffonade (thinly sliced).

 oksana says